 From wastewater surveillance for virus and pollution overload to sustainable growth

-Many diseases (including Covid-19) can be detected by analysing wastewater.
-Detecting virus and/or over-pollutions and/or antibiotic resistance in wastewater can indeed lead to endemic management systems and early warnings.
+Detecting virus and/or over-pollutions and/or antibiotic resistance in wastewater can lead to endemic management systems and early warnings.

-For example, virus pandemic spreading (also by fecal-oral transmission) and effects can be reduced by monitoring wastewater data.

-Thanks to wastewater transformation technologies enabling local production mainly of food, clean water, disinfectants, detergents, fertilisers, and renewable energy global interdependencies and resilience can be increased via decentralised wastewater transformation hubs.
+For years, we reminded this to some authorities for pandemic not to happen and for wastewater transformation enabling local production mainly of food, clean water, disinfectants, detergents, fertilisers, and renewable energy global interdependencies and resilience can be increased via decentralised wastewater transformation hubs.